Memorial Seats and Signs

 2001: Ramsay Underwood sign – Chilworth Reserve

-A long term resident of 7 Mary Street Beecroft, Ramsey was also a stalwart bushcare worker.
+A long term resident of 7 Mary Street Beecroft, Ramsay was also a stalwart bushcare worker.
 He joined the bushcare group in 1995 and commenced work on the eastern side of the creek in Chilworth Reserve, just below Mary Street.
 By 1998 he had cleared this area of lantana, arundo grass, privet, ochna and weed vines.
 In 1998 he moved his attention, with that of the group, to work on the southern part of Chilworth Reserve near the scout hall and towards Welham Street.

 One Friday morning in October 2000 he said to his wife, Margaret, “Going down the bush” and went down behind 24 Welham Street to remove privet.
 He had a heart attack and died immediately.